 Very young beginners start learning with WunderKeys, a piano course for preschoolers.

-6) Can I do piano exams and music theory exams?
+6) Can students do piano exams and music theory exams

 Yes.
 Exams are not compulsory and you may choose to do them if you wish to.
 My students appear for piano exams held by Trinity College London, which are held in Mumbai/Navi Mumbai from November to January and June to July every year.
 Students may choose to appear for exams with any other examination board.

-- Music Books, Exam material and Exam fees (if you opt for exams)
+- Music books, exam books & material, and exam fees (if you opt for exams).

 - I teach solo class – that is a single student per class.

 - One lesson per week.
 Except for very young children, where parents can choose 2 x 30minute lessons a week or 1 x 45minute lesson.

 - The duration of the lesson depends on the age of the student and their level, ranging from 45 minutes for young children to 1&1/2 hours for older & higher level students.

 - Each student will be allotted a class day and time before they enroll.